mahsina-afrin/Atomic-Diffusion-Simulation/README.md

 ## Folder Structure

-Diffusion_Simulation/
-├── projectdiffusion.m # Main MATLAB code
+projectdiffusion.m → This is your main MATLAB code file that runs the simulation.

-── README.md # Project description
+README.md → This file contains the project description, explanation, and instructions.

-── results/ # Plots and screenshots from simulation
+results/ → This folder contains all plots, figures, and screenshots generated from your simulation.

 ---